csviraj/RomanConverter/Readme.md

   Testing
   - Used Junit 5 for performing Unit Testing.
-  - Added test for positive cases, boundry conditions and negative cases to verify correct exception handling
+  - Added test for positive cases, boundary conditions and negative cases to verify correct exception handling
+  - RestResponseEntityExceptionHandler class is used to handle all exceptions and map them to correct HTTP ERROR RESPONSE with a user friendly message.

 Packaging Layout:
  - I used Maven as project management tool